For any more queries reach out on the blue bubble on the right bottom.

 Applying and Selection

 The selection process will be through a virtual call interview with an AIESEC responsible who will be your project manager.
 The timing for the interview will be arranged mutually with the applicant.
 In some cases selection through videos is also done for some projects.
-You can check out this interview video for reference.

 Once you have shortlisted projects, you can apply to them straight away.
 After applying, the selection can be as fast as within a week or can be more than a month too, it depends a lot on the project or place where you are applying or how soon your interview is getting set up etc, which is why it is important to have your Experience Manager consult you about the best options of places to apply and be a touchpoint with the Project Manager of the project where you apply to fasten the process for you.